 Size and Form

-2 to 4 feet high and 4 to 8 feet wide (or more due to suckering); rounded form
+A rounded, 2 to 4 feet high and 4 to 8 feet wide, possibly larger due to suckering habit.

 Tree & Plant Care

-Low maintenance, unusual green leaves turn browning in fall and persist most of the winter.
+Low maintenance, unusual green leaves turn brown in fall and persist most of the winter.